Slevinski/slevinski.github.io/series/formal-signwriting/entries/fsw-and-swu/technical-notes.md

 They belong to the technical model rather than to an auxiliary display layer, but their operational roles can still differ.

-For stewardship and implementation work, FSW is commonly the canonical internal form for processing, storage, and indexing, while SWU is supported for conversion, input/output boundaries, and Unicode-oriented workflows.
+For stewardship and implementation work, FSW is commonly used as the canonical processing form for storage, indexing, and validation, while SWU is supported for conversion, input/output boundaries, and Unicode-oriented workflows.

 ## II.
 Minimal inventory